bparanj/rom/third_chapter.md

 ### Step 10

 We already know that user defined classes are instances of Class.
-So instead of doing this:
+Instead of doing this:

 class Car
   def drive